Working in Germany

 Non-EU and Non EEA students

 Since August 2012 international non-EU and non-EEA students can work 120 full or 240 half days per year.
 No official permission from the German authorities at the Job Centre (Agentur für Arbeit) is required.
-If they want to work for more than 120 full or 240 half days, official permission from the Job Center and the immigration authorities (Ausländerbehörde) is required.
+If they want to work for more than 120 full or 240 half days, official permission from the Job Center and the Foreigner Registration Authorities (Ausländerbehörde) is required.

 An exception to this rule is work as a research or student assistant.
 As long as study is not adversely affected, there is no limit to the number of hours that can be worked, however the immigration authorities must be officially informed.